ecresp1el/organoid-roi-tool/cellpose_organoid/README.md

 inspect the pixels each mask captures.
 Combined WT vs KO panels use the WT intensity distribution (1st–99th percentile) to set the shared color scale, making between-group changes obvious.
+Statistics explained: for each organoid the script averages pixel intensity inside the mask, then aggregates those per-organoid means in WT and KO groups.
+The output CSV reports group mean/median/SEM/CI.
+Welch's t-test and the Mann–Whitney U test compare WT vs KO for each projection (max/mean/median).

 Each run is written to `analysis_pipeline/<channel>/runs/<run-tag>/...`.
 If you omit `--run-tag` a timestamp is used so repeated analyses do not overwrite prior